Sona-Fathima12/VSDIAT-openlane/README.md

 ![109 pic](https://github.com/user-attachments/assets/7a7dd60a-0c61-407e-bbf0-36503878effe)

-### Post-Route OpenSTA timing analysis with the extracted parasitics of the route.
+### 5.Post-Route OpenSTA timing analysis with the extracted parasitics of the route.
 ### Command to run OpenROAD tool
 openroad